-Environmental stewardship, including the reduction of carbon emissions, is a critical responsibility of public power, as is cost-effective service to our consumers.
-As EPA reconsiders regulations from the power sector, and pursues rulemaking responsibilities under the Federal environmental statutes more generally, it should ensure that any new rules are cost-effective for consumers, rely on demonstrated technology, do not undermine reliability, account for regional differences including the diversity of generation sources, and provide workable implementation schedules.
+Environmental stewardship, including the reduction of carbon emissions, is a critical responsibility of public power, as is cost-effective service to our customers.
+Federal environmental laws and regulations should ensure that rules are cost-effective, rely on demonstrated technology, do not undermine electric system reliability, account for regional differences including the diversity of generation sources, and provide workable implementation schedules.
 It is critical to allow for adequate time and flexibility for implementation, to minimize cost impacts to consumers and to maintain grid reliability.

 LPPC members are dedicated to protecting the environment and the health and welfare of the communities we serve.
 Currently about 36 percent of LPPC member-owned capacity is carbon-free, and this number is expected to increase by 10 percent in the next 10 years.
 LPPC members are also projected to purchase an additional 5,024 MW of carbon-free wind, solar, nuclear and hydro power over the next 10 years, which is 90 percent of members’ supply purchases.

 LPPC members work with policymakers to ensure that energy and environmental regulations provide flexibility and workability for utilities to help them maintain affordabilty for their consumers.

 LPPC believes that any future federal climate policy should be established first by Congress and implemented by EPA.
 LPPC supports environmental regulations that are consistent with statutory authority and those offering the greatest flexibility and recognition of regional differences.

 Across the United States, LPPC members are actively reducing greenhouse gases and lowering consumer electric bills through conservation and energy efficiency.